Madjeisah/GCP/README.md

 Dataset: nci1, proteins, dd, enzymes, mutag, collab, imdb_multi, imdb_binary, reddit_multi and reddit_binary.

-Augmentation choices are "node_dropping", "node_attr_mask", "edge_perturbation", "diffusion" and  "random_walk_subgraph".
+The augmentation choices are "node_dropping," "node_attr_mask," "edge_perturbation," "diffusion," and "random_walk_subgraph."

-You can add other argument like `--ptrain_percent 2.0`, which is the amount of data sample to use for pretrained embeddings.
+You can add other arguments like `--ptrain_percent 2.0`, which is the amount of data sample to use for pre-trained embeddings.
 And also change the number of workers depending on your CPU, like, `--num_workers 4`.
 The default is set to 8.

 ## Downstream Tasks
 For finetuning task, run: